openlayers/create-ol-app/readme.md

 # create-ol-app

 The `create-ol-app` program sets up a project directory with the dependencies required for developing an OpenLayers application.
-The program requires `npx`, distributed with [Node](https://nodejs.org/) (at least version 12).
+The program requires `npx`, distributed with [Node](https://nodejs.org/) (at least version 12), and [`git`](https://github.com/git-guides/install-git).

 Using `create-ol-app` saves you from having to set up or configure tools like webpack or Parcel.
 After setting up a new OpenLayers application, you can proceed with configuring the development environment to your liking – the `create-ol-app` program sets up the required tools, but doesn't lock you in to any specific configuration.